The Dirtbike by Tim Hewitt

 Then this engine sound beguiling my sad fancy into smiling,

-By the grave and stern decorum of the roaring sound it wore,
+By the grave and stern decorum of the roaring sound it bore,

 “Though thy RPM be loud and crazy, thou,” I said, “art sure no craven,